zynfandel/GettingDataProject/README.md

 The R script called run_analysis.R does the following:

 1. Merges the training and the test sets to create one data set.
-First checks if the user already has the data set downloaded If not, creates new folder called "Getting Data Project", downloads zipped dataset and unzips it
+First checks if the user already has the data set downloaded.
+If not, creates new folder called "Getting Data Project", downloads zipped dataset and unzips it

 2. Extracts only the measurements on the mean and standard deviation for each measurement.